Bayesian conjugacy in probit, tobit, multinomial probit and extensions: A review and new results: Empirical studies

-Table~\ref{table_runtimes_MC} illustrates the computational gains in sampling--based methods which can be obtained by leveraging routines that exploit the \textsc{sun} conjugacy in Section~\ref{sec_3}, instead of state--of--the--art \textsc{mcmc} alternatives.
-This is done by comparing, for every combination of $\kappa$ and $p$, the runtimes to obtain $5000$ samples from the exact posterior distribution of $\bbeta$ under both the routinely--used \texttt{rstan} implementation of No--U--Turn \textsc{hmc} sampler and the i.i.d.\ sampler which exploits the additive representation of the \textsc{sun} posterior in \eqref{eq14.add}.
-This latter routine leverages the \texttt{R} library \texttt{TruncatedNormal} \citep{Botev_2016} to sample the multivariate truncated normal component in \eqref{eq14.add}.
-Consistent with related findings on probit \citep{durante_2019} and multinomial probit \citep{fasano2020}, Table~\ref{table_runtimes_MC} confirm the substantial computational gains of i.i.d.\ sampler relative to \textsc{hmc} in almost all settings of $\kappa$ and $p$, especially when $p$ is large.
-In fact, while high--dimensional regimes are often challenging for \textsc{hmc}, under \eqref{eq14.add} $p$ only controls the dimension of the multivariate Gaussian which is feasible to sample, even in large $p$ contexts.
+Consistently with related findings on probit \citep{durante_2019} and multinomial probit \citep{fasano2020}, Table~\ref{table_runtimes_MC} confirms the computational gains of i.i.d.\ sampling relative to HMC in almost all the settings of $\kappa$ and $p$, especially when $p$ is large.
+In fact, while high-dimensional regimes are often challenging for HMC, under \eqref{eq14.add} $p$ only controls the dimension of the multivariate Gaussian, which is feasible to sample from, even for a large $p$.
 As discussed in Sections~\ref{sec_4.1}--\ref{sec_4.2}, more problematic for the i.i.d.\ scheme is the number of censored data $n_0$, which defines the dimension of the truncated normal in \eqref{eq14.add}.
-This issue can be clearly seen in the increments of runtimes under i.i.d.\ sampling when the percentage of censoring grows from $15\%$ to $85\%$.
-Nonetheless, the procedure remains still competitive relative to \textsc{hmc} in these small--to--moderate $n_0$ settings.
-It is also interesting to notice an increment in the runtime for the setting $\kappa=0.85$ (i.e., $n_0=170$), when $p \approx n_0$.
-In such a regime --- which is reminiscent of the double--descent in high--dimensional regression \citep{hastie_2022} --- the method by \citet{Botev_2016} experiences low acceptance probability that surely deserves further investigations.
+This issue can be clearly seen in the increments of the runtimes under i.i.d.\ sampling when the censoring percentage grows from $15\%$ to $85\%$.
+Nonetheless, the procedure is still competitive relative to HMC in these small-to-moderate $n_0$ settings.
+Notice also an increment in the runtime for the setting $\kappa=0.85$ (i.e., $n_0=170$), when $p \approx n_0/2$.
+In such a regime, the method by \citet{Botev_2016} experiences low acceptance probabilities with a trend over $n_0$ that is reminiscent of the double-descent phenomenon in high-dimensional regression \citep{hastie_2022}.
+This deserves further investigations.